Yandex Cloud

 Get the application's OAuth tokenGet the application's OAuth token

 1. Get the confirmation code.
-To do this, paste the following address into your browser address bar with the value you copied in the previous step as client_id:
+To do this, paste the following address into your browser address bar, replacing the client_id value with the one copied in the previous step:

 https://oauth.yandex.ru/authorize?response_type=code&client_id=<ClientID_value>